 In practice, we found the dual Z-axis system to work well.
 The printer was able to produce consistent results, even at higher printing speeds.
 It is definitely an improvement over the single Z-axis system of the Ender 3 V2 and helps to justify the increased price of the S1.

-As a print bed, the Creality Ender 3 S1 uses a powder-coated magnetic spring steel sheet.
+As a print bed, the Creality Ender 3 S1 uses a PC coated magnetic spring steel sheet.
 This is a type of steel that is often used in 3D printer build plates.